sapbrussels/intelligenthighway_physicalmodel/documentation/README.md

 # Doocumentation

-You will find the illustrator design
+You will find the illustrator design as well as the wiring diagram